olta-art/olta.js/README.md

 | create permission | Description |
 | --- | --- |
-| anyone | any user can create a document in the collection
+| anyone | any user can create a new document in the collection
 | only admin | only you the artist can create documents in this collection
 | no one | no user can create documents in this collection (useful for keeping it a fixed amount)

 | updating permission | Description |
 | --- | --- |
-| anyone | any user can update any document in the collection
+| anyone | any user can update an existing document in the collection
 | only admin | only you the artist can update documents in this collection
 | no one | no user can update documents in this collection (useful for keeping the document the same as it was created)